PiggyAwesome/useless/README.md

-Yo mamma so fat her IUD picks up radio free Europe
+Yo mamma so fat that she fell over and rocked herself to sleep trying to get up